 Nashville Children’s Theatre

-Ranked by TIME Magazine as one of the top five children’s theaters in the country, the Nashville Children’s Theatre is the oldest professional, non-profit theatre dedicated exclusively to kids and families in the country.
-NCT recently underwent a complete renovation and is enjoying its 81st season producing quality theatre in its state-of-the-art theatre.
+Ranked by TIME Magazine as one of the top five children’s theatres in the country, the Nashville Children’s Theatre is the oldest professional, non-profit theatre dedicated exclusively to kids and families in the country.
+NCT is enjoying its 83rd season producing quality theatre in its state-of-the-art theatre.
 NCT also offers camps and classes throughout the year for children of different ages.